fabmob/standard-covoiturage/standard-covoiturage_specification.md

 - PATCH /bookings : modify the state of the booking status to complete the booking flow
 - GET /bookings/{bookingId} : get the state of the booking

-#### 3.2.2.
+#### 3.2.3.
 Delegated booking by deep link

-This section provides precise guidelines for a carpooling operator and a MaaS platform to implement a "booking" flow for passengers, with information to complete the booking shared via deep linking between the two and booking information sent back to the MaaS platform.
+This section provides precise guidelines for a carpooling operator and a MaaS platform to implement a "booking" flow for passengers with deep linking, in addition to the above flow independent specifications.

+There is no specific API endpoint associated to this flow, but the MaaS platform that wishes to retrieve the booking information SHOULD implement the booking feed functional block.
+In this case, the carpooling operator MUST comply to the booking feed specification.

 ##### Redirection towards the carsharing operator